mehditeymorian/Microcontroller-Oscillator/README.md

 ![](https://github.com/mehditeymorian/Microcontroller-Oscillator/blob/master/Assets/schematic.png)

 ## Contribution
-I'm ready for any contribution and futher development.
-Please feel free to contact me if you had any doubt or problem. here's [my email](mailto:mehditeymorian322@gmail.com). 🍻
+Project is open for any contribution and futher development.
+Please feel free to contact me if you have any doubt or problem. here's [my email](mailto:mehditeymorian322@gmail.com). 🍻

 ## Acknowledgment
 I would like to express my gratitude to amazing Fatemeh that helped me to complete this wonderful job. it wasn't possible without her.